litesam/bloggy/src/posts/5-renderloop-java.md

 ---
-title: "How to create a render loop in Java"
+title: "How to create a Game render loop in Java"
 date: "February, 4 2020"
 ---